padilr1/Epi2Tx/README.md

-# Machine-learning prediction of transcriptomic states from epigenetic features
+# Predicting transcriptomic states from epigenetic features using machine learning